A balance transfer can be a valuable tool for managing credit card debt more effectively.

 Not available to residents of Quebec

-The Borrowell Exclusive MBNA True Line® Mastercard® stands out due to an extremely generous welcome offer, which allows you to get a 0.99% promotional annual interest rate (“AIR”) for 15 months on balance transfers completed within 90 days of account opening, with a 3% transfer fee.
+The Borrowell Exclusive MBNA True Line® Mastercard® stands out for its extremely generous welcome offer: a 0.99% promotional annual interest rate (“AIR”) for 15 months on balance transfers completed within 90 days of account opening, with a 3% transfer fee.
 As the name suggests, this special welcome offer is only available to Borrowell members.
 This card also has a relatively low Purchase Interest Rate of 12.99%.
-However, it’s important to note that the MBNA True Line® Mastercard® offers little in the way of perks or rewards, and it’s not available to residents of Quebec.
+However, it’s important to note that the MBNA True Line® Mastercard® offers few perks or rewards, and it’s not available to residents of Quebec.

 Purchase interest rate: 13.99%